tjguk/networkzero/docs/index.rst

 It offers two main services:

-    * A means of discovering short-lived and ad hoc programs
+    * Discovering short-lived and ad hoc programs
-    * A way to send simple Python objects between those programs
+    * Sending simple Python objects between programs

 What can I use it for?
 ----------------------